H.R. 1529: Access Technology Affordability Act of 2025

 Is the H.R.
 1529 credit refundable?

 Yes.
-If H.R.
-1529 becomes law, eligible filers could receive the credit even if they owe little or no federal income tax.
+If it becomes law, you could collect the credit as a refund even if you owe little or no federal income tax — which is the point for low-income filers.

 Who can claim the blind access technology credit?